sarahaudina/appinio_flutter_packages/packages/appinio_social_share/README.md

 <img src="https://github.com/appinioGmbH/flutter_packages/blob/main/assets/social_share/ios.jpg?raw=true">

-**Simply use AppinioSocialShare class and call the method of which platform you want to share.
+**Simply use AppinioSocialSharePlus class and call the method of which platform you want to share.

 ## Android